 You can never, ever replace enamel, regardless of what toothpaste promises.

-Various toothpastes and mouthwashes promise to “restore your teeth” or “strengthen your enamel”, however this is only partly true.
+Various kinds of toothpaste and mouthwashes promise to “restore your teeth” or “strengthen your enamel”; however, this is only partly true.

 Neither toothpaste nor mouthwash can bring back your enamel, but it can cause calcium to bond to the enamel and patch up weak spots.

 You can be born missing teeth.

 While having all thirty-two pearly whites present and accounted for may seem normal to you, consider it a luxury.

 There are many individuals who are born simply missing a tooth.